hanowell/uwsoc533a/docs/06_population-projection.md

 $$

 <details>
-<summary>What clue does this give us about how to build a more realistic population projection model? **Tap for answer**</summary>
+<summary>What clue does this $CGR$ expression give us about how to build a more realistic population projection model? **Tap for answer**</summary>
 * It decomposes growth in birth, death, and migration processes
 * Our model should account for how each of processes impacts population growth
 * Now we can model growth as a response to each process's predicted trajectory
 </details>
 <br><br>

-**FROM WEEK 2** - Crude rates as the product of rate schedules and age structure
+**FROM WEEK 2** - Principal period rates (e.g., crude death rate $CDR$) as the product of rate schedules and age structure

 $$
 CDR = \sum_i M_i \cdot C_i
 $$

 <details>
-<summary>What insight does this decomposition give us into how to build a more realistic projection model? **Tap for answer**</summary>
+<summary>What insight does this decomposition of a principal period rate give us into how to build a more realistic projection model? **Tap for answer**</summary>
-We should incorporate age-specific rate schedules to account for how population structure influences growth
+* We should incorporate age-specific rate schedules to account for how population structure influences growth
+* Our model should account for how vital rates vary by population structure
 </details>

 **FROM WEEK 5** - Total fertility rate as a function of maternity rates